Menditect/documentation/docs/recording.md

 ## Definition

 A Recording is meant to speedup test scripting and should be used as the starting point of a Test Case.
 A Recording is created by MTA and consists of one or more [Teststeps](teststep) in a single [Test Case](test-case).
-MTA bases these Teststeps on intercepted user actions that are executed on an [Application Environment](application-environment).
+MTA bases these Teststeps on intercepted user actions that are executed on an [Application Instance](application-instance).

 ## Properties
 | Name                            | Description                                                                                |